 The MA essay is a paper of approximately 30 to 40 pages, either developing a paper written for a class or based on new research.
-Students must choose a sponsor (in consultation with the DGS if necessary) and consult regularly with them.
+Students must choose a sponsor (in consultation with the DGS if necessary) and consult regularly with him or her.

-• The MA essay gives students practice in carrying out a research project that, while necessarily limited in length and in scope (30 to 40 pages), presents a problem treated in more depth than in a term paper.
+The MA Essay gives students practice in carrying out a research project that, while necessarily limited in length and in scope (30 to 40 pages), presents a problem treated in more depth than in a term paper.
 Under the guidance of a sponsor, they compile an adequate bibliography, choose the appropriate methodological approach, organize the material, and present it in a scholarly (as well as readable) fashion.